tkngch/vienna/README.md

 Notable features are:

-- Simple and clean, responsive design with bootstrap
+- Responsive design with bootstrap
 - Source code highlighting with Pygments
 - Side bar with author info and list of tags